 • Restorative blends gentler asanas with meditation, breathing techniques, and sometimes chanting.

-Another path could be to hone in on a field that enables you to work with the type of students you enjoy.
+Another path could be to focus on a field that enables you to work with the type of students you enjoy.
 If you prefer teaching energetic high-level fitness yoga to young athletic types, you may want to refine your vigorous Vinyasa techniques for teaching sports teams.

 Maybe you are more interested in the emerging field of stress-relief yoga.
 This is becoming very popular in the corporate world.
 You may check into Nidra yoga.
 This type of relaxation therapy is popping up in studios everywhere catering to those who need some downtime.